Camp Cody, New Mexico

-Camp Cody, located on the northwest side of Deming, New Mexico, was a World War I Army camp from 1916 to 1919.
+Camp Cody, located on the northwest side of Deming, New Mexico, was a US Army training camp from 1916 to 1919.

 History

 During World War I, Camp Cody, commanded by Augustus P. Blocksom, was an army training camp for the National Guard units from North and South Dakota, Nebraska, Minnesota, and Iowa.
 Soldiers received basic training there before leaving for the war in France.
 The different National Guard units together formed the 34th Infantry Division and were nicknamed the "Sandstorm Division," a name based on the camp's desert climate.
 Camp Cody was also built because of the threat of Mexican intervention in the first World War.

 Construction

 The camp was constructed during the summer of 1917 by the government.
 Unable to accommodate the 30,000 troops that served at the camp it was necessary to build 120 mess houses and 1,200 bathhouses.
-Each regiment had its own office building and it took 11 large warehouses to store all the supplies needed for the Division.
+Each regiment had its own office building and it took 11 large warehouses to store all the supplies needed for the division.
 A large hospital was needed and stayed in use long after the war ended.

-June 14, 1918, Hughes Co.
-(Oklahoma) Men Called To the Colors.
-Call No. 607 for 113 recruits to entrain from Hughes county for Camp Cody, Deming, New Mexico, between the 24th and 29 June.
-The following are the names and addresses of those called.
-Olen Ashby, Holdenville, E. F. McKinney, Dustin, Raymond Sieminshie, Stuart, C. E. Dewitt, Holdonville, Clarence Spruell, Holdenville, Earl Crane, Stuart, Daniel A. Johnson, Holdenville, William N. Stanfill, Wetumka, Albert Annis, Wetumka, Charles W. Stanfill, Wetumka, Rufus Garland, Wetumka, Leftric Perry, Holdenville, Tom Sanders, Holderville, R. B. White, Dustin.